-- (a) Sectors not shown contain no land (other than islets not used for the purposes indicated in this table) beyond the site-boundary. - (b) BLANCHARD residence is the full-time residence for critical receptor calculations. - (c) The READ vegetable garden is located in the NNE sector and located at the 020 azimuth degree.
-There is also a full time residence at this location. - The KOONZE vegetable garden is located in the E sector and located at the 098 azimuth degree.
+- ^(a) Sectors not shown contain no land (other than islets not used for the purposes indicated in this table) beyond the site-boundary. - ^(b) BLANCHARD trailer is the residence used for critical receptor calculations. - ^(c) The READ (station 3C1) vegetable garden is located in the NNE sector and located at the 20.24 azimuth degree.
+There is also a limited use residence at this location. - ^(d) The KOONZE (station 6C1) vegetable garden is located in the E sector and located at the 97.52 azimuth degree.
 There is also a full time residence at this location. - (e) The MELLO garden is the commercial farm along the westward side of the site access road; however, it does not produce broadleaf vegetation.
-This farm extends from 4.8 km to 7.2 km (3 to 4.5 miles) from the plant.
+This farm extends from 4.8 km to 7.8 km (3 to 4.8 miles) from the plant.

-Figure 3.
 Units 1 and 2 Diablo Canyon Power Plant Land Use Census.